Palantir555/palantir555.github.io/_posts/2019-11-11-esp32-arduino-bluetooth-halloween-costume.md

 On the other end, there's the GATT `client`.
 It boots, scans for servers, connects to ours, and starts polling its attributes.
-Whenever it receives a notification from the server, it simulates lithining using the LED strip, and plays thunder sound files over the speakers.
+Whenever it receives a notification from the server, it simulates lightning using the LED strip, and plays thunder sound files over the speakers.
 If the ambiance jumper (GPIO19) is set, it behaves as if a notification was received every 45-65 seconds.